-YFU provides its students, their natural and host families, and volunteers with educational materials designed to help with planning, preparation, and participation in an overseas living experience.
-YFU provides a network of trained and committed volunteers throughout participating countries to monitor student placement and progress.
+YFU provides materials designed to help with planning, preparation, and participation in an overseas living experience.
+Our network of trained and committed volunteers throughout participating countries to monitor student placement and progress.

 How are host families selected?

-Many prospective host families come to YFU after hearing about the program from acquaintances; others respond to publicity in the media; still others decide to host a student because their own son or daughter has been an exchange student; and some host because they themselves were exchange students as teenagers.
+Many prospective host families come to YFU after hearing about the program from acquaintances; others respond to publicity in the media; still others decide to host a student because their own son or daughter has been an exchange student.
+Some even host because they themselves were exchange students as teenagers.

 How much spending money is my child likely to need?